 Our fine motor skills are critical to daily functioning and facilitate everyday activities like brushing your teeth, opening doors, writing/typing, and getting dressed – the list is endless.
-These skills are learned and developed throughout the earliest years of life as fine motor skills progress and milestones are achieved.
+These fine motor skills are learned and developed throughout the earliest years of life as fine motor skills progress and milestones are achieved.

 In today’s post, we’re talking about fine motor skill development in children and how to use inexpensive everyday items around the house for simple play activities that encourage the learning and growth of these skills.